egeozcan/ppipe/README.md

 it in, say, a tight loop.
 Use in a web-server should be fine as long as you don't have tight response-time requirements.
 General rule of thumb: Test it before putting it into prod.
 There are a lot of tests written for ppipe but none of them measure performance.
-I may improve the performance in the future (some low-hanging fuits) but I'd rather avoid making any guarantees.
+I may improve the performance in the future (some low-hanging fruits) but I'd rather avoid making any guarantees.

 * It uses ES6 Proxies to do its magic.
 Proxies are not back-portable.
 1.x.x versions of ppipe didn't use proxies.
 So you can try using an older version with a transpiler if evergreen sounds